pondecino/greet_user/README.md

 * \<user-name\> will be replaced with the user's actual account name
 * The last login date will be shown, formatted as: December 21st, 2012 9:01am
-* The words "Visit your profile" should link to the user's profile page.
+* The words "Visit your profile" will link to the user's profile page.

 A screenshot is included below.